PersonaBox

 Trade-off

-"I want AI-written, customer-readable changelog entries"
+"I want a basic AI-written, customer-readable changelog page"

 Use

-AutoChangelog (automated via webhook) or GitSaga (on-demand)
+AutoChangelog (automated via webhook) or GitSaga (on-demand markdown)

 Cost